satanTime/puppeteer-node/README.md

 for all webdriver versions.

 Therefore, which puppeteer to install and to use is up to you, it is just one line of code.

+## Warnings

+- no alpine images
+- should you not find node version you want, please open [an issue on GitHub](https://github.com/satanTime/puppeteer-node/issues/new)